 So without any further ado, lets get started..

-First off, the similarities – every single one of our lines is made from differentially hardened T10 tool steel with a real hamon.
-The amount of blade polish, the style of hamon and the overall quality will vary depending on the brand selected – but they all have this steel simply because in my experience, it is the best modern steel for making a differentially hardened blade.
+One common feature on our custom Katana lines since the beginning has been the frequent use of T10 tool steel.
+With only one exception, all custom Katana lines make traditional style blades from differentially hardened T10 tool steel and featuring a real hamon.
+The amount of blade polish, the style of hamon and the overall quality will vary depending on the brand and sword selected – but this steel is in frequent use on most of the Custom Katana lines.

 Why?
-Simply because it is very strong for a differentially hardened tradional style blade and the hamon tends to come out quite prominently, requiring less polish to really bring out the details than most other sword steels.
+Simply because I have found over the years that T10 tool steel is very strong for a differentially hardened traditional style blade and the hamon tends to come out quite prominently, and when polished to perfection is very crisp and attractive.

 In terms of strength, we have tested T10 tool steel swords on a large variety of targets, from saplings, super thick bamboo, pork leg bone and meat, to metal poles, 55 gallon steel drums and in every case the blades have held up incredibly well.
 You can see this testing in our review of the Ryujin line here and the SBG custom line here – but to cut a long story short, this steel holds up much better than any other steel type when it comes to a traditional blade, most of which are not really all that strong – but T10 just works really well for a dual tempered blade..

 Here is some of the earliest testing I did that showed just how tough this stuff can be:

 Additionally, it takes and holds a very keen edge – making it tough but also capable of very precise cutting.
 But finally, it also LOOKS great – the hamon is always prominent, though how prominent, its style and how well polished depends on which custom line you go with..